 with Miss Williams and Mrs Taylor

-Our topic this half term is ‘This is me’.
+Our topic this term is ‘Journeys’.
 You can download the topic map below.

 If you would like to see the overview of learning that is covered over the whole of Year 1 please download the pdf below.
 Please note that this is a working document and is subject to change.

 Yearly long-term plan for Year 1 – Year 1 long-term overview